Joe Frantz

-Joe Frantz is an American filmmaker, author, and podcast host.
-He is a director, producer, cinematographer, and former member of Bam Margera's CKY crew.
+Joe Frantz is an American producer, cinematographer, director, and former member of Bam Margera's CKY crew.
 His body of works includes the CKY video series, Haggard: The Movie, reality television shows such as Viva La Bam and Bam's Unholy Union, Jackass Number Two, Jackass 2.5, Jackassworld.com: 24 Hour Takeover, Jackass 3D, and Jackass 3.5, and music videos for bands such as HIM, CKY, Clutch, and the 69 Eyes.

 Frantz is also a collaborative co-author of the book Dreamseller, which he wrote with MTV / Jackass personality Brandon Novak.
 Frantz is a television documentary producer and cinematographer whose works have aired on National Geographic, The History Channel, Animal Planet, Discovery Channel, and The Travel Channel.

 CKY

 The CKY video series

 Frantz is noted for serving as cinematographer for the CKY video series, a predecessor to the Jackass franchise.
 The series was directed by Bam Margera and starred the CKY crew, as well as popular extreme sports icons such as Tony Hawk.
 As director of photography for CKY 3 and CKY4, Frantz introduced high production quality 35-millimeter and 16-millimeter film sequences to the action sports genre, which was then primarily shot on various low quality videotape formats.
 Among the most noted film segments in the CKY videos are the "Shopping Cart Slams" and the "HeMan BeastMan" music video for the band Gnarkill (for which Frantz also crafted the stop-motion animation sequences).